-WhiteFeather's news blog for upcoming and past events.
+WhiteFeather's news blog and archive of events.
 View the full artist website at whitefeatherhunter.ca

 International Visual Literacy Association Conference/ Exhibition, Montreal

 WhiteFeather’s textile work was will be featured in a multisensory group exhibition entitled, Engaging the Senses through Textiles & Materiality Research-Creation, at the Montreal Museum of Fine Arts/ Musée des Beaux-arts Montreal, as part of the 48th annual International Visual Literacy Association (IVLA) conference.